-Ayr Wellness Inc. ("Ayr" or the "Company") is a vertically integrated cannabis multi-state operator in the United States of America ("U.S."); through its operating companies in various states throughout the U.S., Ayr is a leading cultivator, manufacturer, and retailer of cannabis products and branded cannabis packaged goods.
-The Company prepares its segment reporting on the same basis that its chief operating decision maker manages the business and makes operating decisions.
-The Company has one operating segment, cannabis sales.
-The Company's segment analysis is reviewed regularly and will be re-evaluated when circumstances change.
+Ayr Wellness Inc. ("Ayr" or the "Company") is a vertically integrated cannabis multi-state operator in the United States of America; through its operating companies in various states throughout the U.S., Ayr is a leading cultivator, manufacturer, and retailer of cannabis products and branded cannabis packaged goods.

 The Company is a reporting issuer in the U.S. and Canada.
 The Company's subordinate, restricted, and limited voting shares ("Equity Shares") are trading on the Canadian Stock Exchange ("CSE"), under the symbol "AYR.A."
 The Company's Equity Shares are also quoted on the OTCQX® Best Market in the U.S. under the symbol "AYRWF."
+The Company's warrants ("Warrants") are trading on the CSE under the symbol "AYR.WT.U".
 Ayr's headquarter office is 2601 South Bayshore Drive, Suite 900, Miami, FL 33133.